 What if the Biological Parent is Abusive?

-Free Review of Your Grandparent Visitation or Custody Case
+Get Legal Help with Your Grandparent Visitation or Custody Case

 Court consideration for child custody and visitation requests vary widely from state to state.
 In many cases, it's wise to consider consulting a family law attorney for advice.
 A lawyer can assist you in understanding the laws in your state, determining the right approach to child custody and visitation, and, if needed, making your case to the court.
 Reach out to an experienced family law attorney near you today.